dnanexus/dnanexus-example-applets/Tutorials/bash/samtools_count_bashhelper_sh/Readme.md

 ## Upload Result

-We use the [`dx-upload-all-outputs`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-upload-all-outputs) to upload data to the platform and associate it as the job's output.
+We use the [`dx-upload-all-outputs`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-upload-all-outputs) command to upload data to the platform and specify it as the job's output.
 The `dx-upload-all-outputs` command expects to find file paths matching the pattern `/home/dnanexus/out/[VARIABLE]/*`.
 It will upload matching files and then associate them as the output corresponding to `[VARIABLE]`.
 In this case, the output is called `counts_txt`.
-[Above](#create-output-directory) and we created the folders, and placed the output there.  <!-- TODO: Add multiple dx upoad all example -->
+[Above](#create-output-directory) we created the folders, and we can now place the outputs there.  <!-- TODO: Add multiple dx upload all example -->
 <!--SECTION: Upload result -->